 - The main edition is the free PDF edition.
 It contains colour images, embedded films, clickable cross-references and internet links.

 - The paper edition in full colour is also available.
 (More about it here.)
-The series is called "The Colours of Physics" and the volumes are available from AMAZON and from CREATESPACE.
+The series is called "The Colours of Physics" and the volumes are available from AMAZON.

-- The paper edition in black and white is available from AMAZON, and from CREATESPACE.
+- The paper edition in black and white is available from AMAZON.

-- French paper edition: three volumes are available from AMAZON and from CREATESPACE.
+- French paper edition: three volumes are available from AMAZON.

 - Editions in other languages – German, Portuguese, Russian and other languages – are waiting for translators, even for a single chapter at a time.
 If you want to help translating, click here for details on how to do it and then let me know!